Songtan: Sinjang-dong Shopping Mall

 Sinjang-dong Shopping Mall is unique from many shopping strips in Korea because of its relatively large American/foreign presence.
 Thus, most stores, restaurants, and establishments are bilingual (English/Korean) and many accept US dollars as well as South Korean won.

 Before June 2013 Sinjang-dong Shopping Mall was known as a seedy collection of "Juicy" bars that catered exclusively to American military.
 It was filled with Filipina and, in smaller numbers, Russian and Korean "Juicy" girls who worked as hostesses or dancers in bars to provide company and, in some cases, sexual services to patrons in exchange for the patron buying the girl juice drinks priced 10,000 won and higher.
 Following a crack-down by United States Forces Korea (USFK) officials, those establishments that got out of the juicy bar business have remade themselves into dance clubs and sports bars.
 Some are thriving, but some have closed as the 140 bars in Songtan battle for the patronage of area servicemen.

 Those that chose to remain in the Juicy bar business have been placed off limits to military personnel.
 The military authorities have no jurisdiction over the private businesses off base.
 However, they can order the service members under their jurisdiction to not do business with those who do not meet particular standards.
 Being put off limits can mean that a business loses nearly all of its customers, so many owners begrudgingly comply with the base's requirements.
 Many owners have complained that essentially this gives the US military de facto authority over the Korean businesses.

-Song's Plaques and Coins shop in the Sinjang Shopping Mall supplies a large portion of the challenge coins used throughout the US military.